Migueldsc12/Migueldsc12/README.md

 - 🔭 I’m currently studying Software enginneer at Simon Bolivar University.

-- 🌱 I’m FrontEnd Developer at UBUD Technology & [Market Street Labs](https://marketstreetlabs.com/)
+- 🌱 I’m FrontEnd Developer at [Market Street Labs](https://marketstreetlabs.com/)

 - 👀 I’m interested in a data structures and algorithms, Cyber Security and I.A